 If you have a positive lung cancer screening or symptoms of the disease, your doctor may recommend testing.
-Lung cancer diagnostic testing enables Scripps cancer specialists to determine the type and stage of lung cancer, and develop a personalized treatment plan for each patient.
+Lung cancer diagnostic testing enables Scripps MD Anderson cancer specialists to determine the type and stage of lung cancer, and develop a personalized treatment plan for each patient.

 Scripps specialists use a combination of tests to confirm a lung cancer diagnosis, including imaging tests and a biopsy.
 Depending on the diagnosis, your physician may refer you to a Scripps oncologist, who will work with your team to plan your treatment and next steps.